stranchetti/enigma/README.md

 </table>

 #Obtaining and building the code#
 Either download the code as a zip file and extract it to your desired location or clone the git repository.
-Once this is done, you can simply type `make` in your terminal of choice to build the simulator.
+There are two options for building the code.
+The first option creates an interactive executable that allows you to translate messages on the fly.
+The second option creates a library that allows you to create and use Enigma machine encryption in programs you write.

+### Interactive executable ###
+This option is created by simply typing `make enigma` in your terminal of choice.
+This creates an exectuable file named **enigma** that will allow you to interactively create and translate messages.

+### Enigma Library ###
+*NOTE:* The installation of this library is currently Linux specific.
+You can use the library on other platforms by adding the path to the library to your linker path manually, or hand-moving the files to the appropriate system folders.

+This option is built using the standard method for building and installing libraries.
+Simply type `make` to build all the necessary files and then `make install` to move the necessary library files and headers into the system folders.
+Between these two commands, you may with to type `make check` to run the unit test executables to check the functionality of the built files.